Word list

 please

-Use please only when you're asking for permission or forgiveness—for example, when what you're asking for benefits us, inconveniences a reader, or suggests a potential issue with a product.
+Use please only when you're asking for permission or forgiveness—for example, when what you're asking for benefits you, inconveniences a reader, or suggests a potential issue with a product.

 Recommended: If the issue persists, please contact your account representative.